How To Get Rid Of Ants Inside & Outside the House

 Cons: Contains toxins and is not safe for use around kids or pets, kills ants on contact, which means it is not a permanent solution

-We’ve talked about getting rid of ants indoors, but maybe you’re wondering how to get rid of ants in your garden without killing plants.
+We’ve talked about getting rid of ants indoors, but maybe you’re wondering how to get rid of ants in your garden without killing any of the plants you have.
 Here are our top tips:

 1. Boiling water